 - Role of employer: actions aimed at achieving gender equality in-house, and at incorporating gender equality policies directly in human-resources management practices

 - Governance: actions relating to decision-making, organisation and communication in line with the policy on gender equality

 - General framework: implementing the policy on gender equality should be based on a detailed analysis of the situation, and should be part of a broader framework for tackling multiple forms of discrimination

 In addition to these priority areas, there is the overarching aspect of governance, which includes the structural and communication measures required for the effective implementation of a gender equality policy.

 Each year, the progress of the action plan is evaluated and documented in an annual report.
 The action plan is then adjusted in light of the evaluation results and changes in society.

 Anne Beffort Prize

-Past Anne Beffort Prize winners
+Past winners of the Anne Beffort Prize

 2017 – Colette Flesch

 The City wished to acknowledge Ms Flesch's leading role as a politician in promoting Luxembourg City, the Grand Duchy and Europe; she was the first female mayor of the capital in 1970, at a time when women were still somewhat rare in politics; she was a member of the Chamber of Deputies in the 1960s, 1980s and 2000s, and served as Deputy Prime Minister under the Werner government from 1980 to 1984.
 In addition, she was a member of the European Parliament and Director-General of the European Commission, in the areas of culture, communication, sport and translation.